sawyerwatts/Checklists/README.md

 Here is a list of drafts to implementing a new operation into a system.

-1. Identify the granularity of the lower-level coding, like function, service, module/package, web API, etc
+1. Identify the granularity of the lower-level coding, like function, service, package, web API, etc
-1. Create the cursory design
+1. Create the cursory design.
+Could either:
+    - Decompose temporally and refactor into modules later
+    - Decompose into modules
 1. Primary logic
     - Prototype the happy path
     - Implement error handling